-Please try to verify that it is a Privoxy bug, and not a browser or site bug first.
+Please try to verify that it is a Privoxy bug, and not a browser or site bug or documented behaviour that just happens to be different than what you expected.
 If unsure, try togaling off Privoxy, and see if the problem persists.

 If you are using your own custom configuration, please try the stock configs to see if the problem is configuration related.
+If you're having problems with a feature that is disabled by default, please ask around on the mailing list if others can reproduce the problem.

-If not using the latest version, the bug may have been found and fixed in the meantime.
-We would appreciate if you could take the time to upgrade to the latest version (or even the latest CVS snapshot) and verify your bug.
+If you aren't using the latest Privoxy version, the bug may have been found and fixed in the meantime.
+We would appreciate if you could take the time to upgrade to the latest version (or even the latest CVS snapshot) and verify that your bug still exists.